redkite-labs/redkitecms-docs/book/environments.rst

 from the server: for example if you need to fetch some data from a database and render them on a page, you will work in this environment to implement your page.

-To enter the stage environment, simply ask for the following url:
+To enter the stage environment, simply enter the following url in your browser:

 .. code:: text